sharjeel3/react-address-book-ovo/README.md

 * You might find the business logic approach a bit unusual as compared to most production React apps at the moment.
 The solution relies on React Hooks to provide the props and callbacks the views can 'use'.
 This is done specifically to improve code composition and follow better functional programming pattern while avoiding classes.
 * I have added a UI library for base level user interface components.
 * My focus was to showcase React app architecture and building business logic in React using Hooks
+* Form inputs are controlled and do not store any local state
+* App is using prop-types for props validation
+* Code styling and formatting options can be seen in eslint and prettier config
+* Have used simple constants for colours instead of theme (Not required for this simple app)

 ## What's there for future
 * Sorting is done in a very basic manner.
 The sorting function can be generalized.
 For very large arrays, it is better to go for binary sorting.